mozilla-services/google-cloud-rust/README.md

 [`Cloud Storage`](https://cloud.google.com/storage) (Multi-class, multi-region, RESTful object storeage)

 **NOTE: These generated clients are under development and should be considered experimental!**

+This library is currently locked to grpcio 0.12.0 and protobuf 2.28.0.
+This is due to an [internal dependency of grpcio](https://github.com/tikv/grpc-rs/issues/584).
+Be sure that you match these library versions in your library or application.

 ## Usage